 The Master of Data Analytics (MDA) is a one-year, full-time, interdisciplinary, professional science master’s program designed to produce high-skilled professionals ready to pursue an analytics-focused career.
-Once our students have gained the necessarily technical and business skills through their coursework, they must complete a four-month full-time work term.
-The MDA program prepares our students for placements at all levels of government, not-for-profit organizations, and private companies.
+Once our students have gained the necessarily technical and business skills through their coursework, they must complete an Experiential Learning Term which will provide them with at least 500 hrs of "real-world" experience .
+The MDA program prepares our students for positions at all levels of government, not-for-profit organizations, and private companies.
 They are ideally suited for positions with titles like: Data Scientist, Big Data/Data Architect, Business Analyst, Operations Analyst, Data Engineer.

 - Gain access to innovative, motivated students who have both advanced technical knowledge in data analytics and an understanding of business concepts and ethics, communications and finance.